Here's how to play your first audio with Introloop.

 This IntroloopPlayer game object is being cloned from

 Assets/Resources/Introloop/IntroloopPlayer.prefab which I call it the template prefab.
-(It is installed at the same time along with the plugin) I prefer this way rather than creating anew since this provide a way to set the default audio mixer routing.
+(It is installed at the same time along with the plugin) Cloning rather than creating allows us to setup a default audio mixer routing in an Inspector.

 As explained earlier you should drag your audio mixer group to the template prefab in

 Assets/Resources/Introloop/IntroloopPlayer.prefab and the first time